The Spanish pisto recipe from here in the Malaga province of Andalusia is traditionally vegan until the egg is placed on top.

 - A dash of wine or vinegar can be added at the end, or omitted entirely.

 - Pisto is served with a fried egg on top, which should still be runny.
-Other variations exist like ham or fish etc. For a vegan version, I like to serve a slab of shallow fried tofu on top, or some scrambled tofu.
+(Other variations exist like ham or fish etc.) For a vegan version, I like to serve a tofu egg on top, or some scrambled tofu.

 Apart from the options in ingredients, there are also variations on how to make a pisto:

-- Salt the eggplant or add them straight to the pan.
+- Salt & sweat the eggplant first, or add them straight to the pan from raw.
+(I prefer them salted and sweated first.)

 - Chop the veggies small, medium or large: the size of the pieces of vegetables also varies from chef to chef – choose whatever you like best.